Relocation Guide

 Clean financial records

-Portugal remains the #1 destination for Americans.
+Portugal remains the number one destination for Americans who move to Europe from America.
 English is widely spoken, the cost of living is 40–50% below US levels, and Portugal has three of the most accessible visas in Europe.

 D8 Digital Nomad Visa€3,480/month income threshold.
 Perfect for American remote workers.